WebAssembly/binaryen/README.md

 ## Building

-First run `update.py` to initialize the git submodules and fetch the test files.
-You may need to re-run `update.py` from time to time.

-Then do

 ```
 cmake . && make
 ```
 Note that you can also use `ninja` as your generator: `cmake -G Ninja . && ninja`

-* `binaryen-shell` and `asm2wasm` require a C++11 compiler.
+* A C++11 compiler is required.
+* The JavaScript components can be built using `build-js.sh`, see notes inside.
+Normally this is not needed as builds are provided in this repo already.

-* If you also want to compile C/C++ to WebAssembly (and not just asm.js to WebAssembly), you'll need Emscripten.
-You'll need the `incoming` branch there (which you can get via [the SDK](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html)).
+If you also want to compile C/C++ to WebAssembly (and not just asm.js to WebAssembly), you'll need Emscripten.
+You'll need the `incoming` branch there (which you can get via [the SDK](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html)), for more details see [the wiki](https://github.com/kripken/emscripten/wiki/WebAssembly).
-* `wasm.js` also requires Emscripten.
-You can compile it with `build.sh`.
-A pre-compiled build is provided in this repo already, so you don't need to.

 ## Running